aycangulez/fn-arg-validator/README.md

 * **is.any:** Returns true for everything.
 Great for skipping validation for certain arguments.

 ## Passing your Own Type Check Functions
-It's important for your functions to have a name since **is.valid** uses the function names for logging purposes.
+It's important for your functions to have names since **is.valid** uses them for logging purposes.

 ## Log Configuration
 By default, fn-arg-validator uses the *console* object for logging.
 However, this can be configured by assigning a different logger to **is.log**.